ryulant1ng/ryulant1ng.github.io/docs/articles/20250802-Some-thoughts-on-suicide.md

 ## Suicide intervention

 I think 'suicide intervention' is utter hypocrisy.
 People who choose suicide surrender their lives to nature in exchange for freedom from endless suffering, but those who perform so-called 'suicide intervention' programs deprive them of this last hope.
-Some even resort to even more despicable means, using various methods to block the path to death—restricting access to medication, installing higher guardrails on bridges, and so on.
+Some even resort to even more despicable means, using various methods to block the path to death--restricting access to medication, installing higher guardrails on bridges, and so on.

-People have indeed reduced the number of deaths—a wishful thinking that aligns with their own expectations.
+People have indeed reduced the number of deaths--a wishful thinking that aligns with their own expectations.
 However, the underlying causes of suicide don't disappear.
-Furthermore, even after undergoing 'suicide intervention', people are often closely monitored to prevent further suicide attempts—especially in institutions like schools and hospitals.
+Furthermore, even after undergoing 'suicide intervention', people are often closely monitored to prevent further suicide attempts--especially in institutions like schools and hospitals.
 This leaves those who choose suicide trapped in a spiral of pain, unable to die.

 ## 'Guilty' suicide